Universal Orlando Resort Delays Construction On Fourth Theme Park

-The coronavirus pandemic has not only caused problems in 2020, but the Universal Orlando Resort is now seeing the effects in future years.
+The coronavirus pandemic is set to cause problems beyond 2020, especially for the Universal Orlando Resort.
 A little less than one year ago, Epic Universe was announced as the fourth park for the Central Florida attractions giant.
-Due to the economic hardships brought forth, Universal has now announced that there has been a delay in construction by at least one year.
+Due to the economic hardships of the pandemic, however, Universal has now announced a delay in construction by at least one year.

-Comcast executives made the official announcement on Thursday morning, and My News 13 is reporting that it is due to first-quarter losses.
+Comcast executives made the official announcement on Thursday morning, and My News 13 is reporting that the delay is due to first-quarter losses.

-The official reveal of Epic Universe came with a proposed opening date of sometime in 2023.
+The official reveal of Epic Universe originally came with a proposed opening date of sometime in 2023.
 Universal Orlando has not said if that date has been affected, but the halting of construction could push it back.

 All Universal Studios parks around the world are currently closed, and none of them have an exact reopening date yet.
 Even with the closures, construction was still ongoing as of March, according to Universal Parks & Resorts Chairman Tom Williams.

-In an update given to team members, Williams said that construction on Epic Universe in Orlando and Beijing would continue, along with Super Nintendo World in Hollywood and Osaka.
-Without knowing just how long the closures would last, no delays were in the plans for Universal.
+In a March update given to team members, Williams said that construction on Epic Universe in Orlando and Beijing would continue, along with Super Nintendo World in Hollywood and Osaka.
+At that time, no delays were in the plans.

 Orange County mayor Jerry Demings mentions Universal's Epic Universe in media briefing.
 Says senior officials contacted him and said their overall construction project would be delayed by a year: pic.twitter.com/w7q0VxZDQz